-Granuloma annulare (gran-u-LOW-muh an-u-LAR-e) is a skin condition that causes raised reddish or skin-colored bumps (lesions) in a ring pattern.
-The bumps are usually on the hands and feet.
+Granuloma annulare (gran-u-LOW-muh an-u-LAR-e) is a skin condition that causes a raised rash or bumps (lesions) in a ring pattern.
+The most common type affects young adults and usually affects the hands and feet.

-The signs and symptoms of granuloma annulare can vary, depending on the variety:
+The signs and symptoms of granuloma annulare can vary, depending on the type:

 - Localized.
 This is the most common type of granuloma annulare.
 The bump (lesion) borders are circular or semicircular, with a diameter up to 2 inches (5 centimeters).
-The reddish or skin-colored bumps occur most commonly on the hands, feet, wrists and ankles of young adults.
+The lesions occur most commonly on the hands, feet, wrists and ankles of young adults.

 - Under the skin.
 A type that usually affects young children is called subcutaneous granuloma annulare.
 It produces small, firm lumps under the skin, instead of a rash.
 The lumps form on the hands, shins and scalp.